shabaaz1729/GeeksforGeeks/README.md

 # GeeksforGeeks
-Some solved questions in GeekforGeeks
+Some solved questions in GeeksforGeeks